PPHTutorial/sendmame/README.md

-# 🚀 Fakomame - Community-Driven Package Delivery Platform
+# 🚀 Amenade - Community-Driven Package Delivery Platform

 > **Connecting senders with travelers for fast, reliable, and cost-effective package delivery worldwide**

-Fakomame is a revolutionary package delivery platform that leverages the power of community by connecting people who need to send packages with travelers heading in the same direction.
+Amenade is a revolutionary package delivery platform that leverages the power of community by connecting people who need to send packages with travelers heading in the same direction.
 This creates a win-win scenario where senders get affordable delivery options and travelers can earn money while helping their community.

 ## ✨ Features